 To hasten germination, soak seeds for a few hours before planting.
-Sow seeds 1 in. deep and 12 in. apart.
-When seedlings are 45 in. high, thin to at least 6 in. apart.
+Sow seeds 1 inches deep and 12 inches apart.
+When seedlings are 45 inches high, thin to at least 6 inches apart.
 Pinch out tops to encourage strong side branches.
 Where climate prevents early planting or soil is too wet to work, start three or four seeds in each small peat pot, indoors or in a protected place, and set out when weather has settled.
-Plant peat pots 1 ft. apart, thinning each to one strong plant.
+Plant peat pots 1 feet apart, thinning each to one strong plant.
 This method is ideal for bush types.
 Protect young seedlings from birds, and control slugs and snails.
 Never let vines lack for water; soak heavily.
 To prolong bloom, cut flowers at least every other day and remove all seedpods.
 Regular monthly feeding with a general-purpose fertilizer will keep vines vigorous and productive.

 For vining sweet peas, provide trellis, strings, or wire before planting.
 Seedlings need support as soon as tendrils form.
 A free- standing trellis running north and south is best.
 When planting against fence or wall, keep supports away from wall to ensure good air circulation.

 The following entries describe vine-type sweet peas (heirloom types first, then in groups by time of bloom) and bush types.
 All do best with rich soil and regular water.

 - Not as large and showy as modern hybrids, these old spring-blooming favorites (some dating back hundreds of years) are notable for powerful fragrance.